Prestigious Honor Recognizes Excellence, Extraordinary Accomplishments and Leadership in Business and Public Health

 Mr. Weill, chairman of the Board of Overseers at Weill Cornell Medical College, joined the board in 1982 becoming chair in 1995.
 Also, as a Trustee Emeritus of Cornell University, Mr. Weill serves on the Advisory Council of its Johnson Graduate School of Management.
 He is also a member of the Board of Trustees of NewYork-Presbyterian Hospital and an Overseer of Memorial Sloan-Kettering Cancer Center.
 A graduate of Cornell University, Mr. Weill is also a generous philanthropist.
-He and his wife, Joan, have donated more than $800 million to organizations, including Weill Cornell Medical College; Memorial Sloan-Kettering Cancer Center; Sidra, a teaching hospital to be completed at the Medical College's Qatar campus in 2012; and Weill Bugando Medical Centre in Tanzania, one of Africa's top physician training programs.
+He and his wife, Joan, have donated more than $800 million to organizations, including Weill Cornell Medical College; Memorial Sloan-Kettering Cancer Center; Sidra, a teaching hospital to be completed in Doha, Qatar, in 2012; and Weill Bugando Medical Centre in Tanzania, one of Africa's top physician training programs.

 The Academy also recognizes the professional achievements and leadership in the field of public health of Dr. Fins, The E. William Davis Jr., M.D.
 Professor of Medical Ethics, professor of Medicine, Public Health and of Medicine in Psychiatry.
 As a leading expert on medical ethics and health policy, Dr. Fins has authored more than 200 publications and several books.
 His research has closely examined the ethical and policy issues surrounding brain injury and disorders of consciousness, palliative care, research ethics in neurology and psychiatry, medical education and methods of ethics case consultation.
 He is co-author of the landmark 2007 Nature paper describing the first use of deep brain stimulation in the minimally conscious state, developing the ethical framework for this work.
 His forthcoming book, Rights Come to Mind: Brain Injury, Ethics & The Struggle for Consciousness, is under contract with The Cambridge University Press and expected to be published in early 2013.